p3rmary/Fraud-Analysis/README.md

 ## Insights at a Glance

-**Why does 0.13% fraud rate actually mean $12 billion in losses?**
+**What does 0.13% fraud rate actually mean $12 billion in losses?**
-Because fraud is not spread evenly — it is concentrated in a small number of extremely high-value transactions.
+Because fraud is not spread evenly, it is concentrated in a small number of extremely high-value transactions.
 The average fraudulent transaction is nearly $1.5 million, over 100× the average legitimate transaction size.
 Count-based fraud rates are misleading; volume-based rates tell the real story.

 **Why is 03:00–05:00 so dangerous?**
 Legitimate transaction volume is lowest overnight, meaning even a flat absolute count of fraud transactions produces an extreme fraud rate.
 Fraudsters appear to time their activity deliberately to exploit reduced monitoring windows.

 **What does the detection failure mean in practice?**
 A 0.19% true positive rate means for every 1 fraud case caught, 512 others go undetected.
-The patterns identified in this analysis — overnight timing, maximum-value amounts, and `TRANSFER → CASH_OUT` sequences — provide a concrete signal set for building a rule-based or ML-driven detection layer that would dramatically outperform the current system.
+The patterns identified in this analysis, overnight timing, maximum-value amounts, and `TRANSFER → CASH_OUT` sequences — provide a concrete signal set for building a rule-based or ML-driven detection layer that would dramatically outperform the current system.